raffomania/pinvault/README.md

 The vision outlined above is, at the moment, just a vision.
 Listed below are the features already implemented, as well as the things that are to come next.

 ### 0.1
-- [ ] simple webextension / bookmarklet
+- [x] simple webextension / bookmarklet
 - [x] youtube-dl integration
 - [x] IPFS integration
-- [ ] simple web UI for browsing downloads
+- [x] simple web UI for browsing downloads
+- [ ] handle downloads in the background

 ### 0.2
 - [ ] Content tagging